hashicorp/terraform-provider-azurerm/website/docs/d/virtual_machine.html.markdown

 * `tenant_id` - The ID of the Tenant of the System Managed Service Principal assigned to the Virtual Machine.

 * `type` - The identity type of the Managed Identity assigned to the Virtual Machine.

-* `private_ip_address` - The Primary Private IP Address assigned to this Virtual Machine.

-* `private_ip_addresses` - A list of Private IP Addresses assigned to this Virtual Machine.

-* `public_ip_address` - The Primary Public IP Address assigned to this Virtual Machine.

-* `public_ip_addresses` - A list of the Public IP Addresses assigned to this Virtual Machine.

 ## Timeouts